RickSmith/GST101FOSS4GLabs/README.md

 + This Markdown document contains the attribution block:
 [Attribution Block for Lab Documents.md][5].

-An Introduction, Objective, and Video Statement are listed next.
+An Introduction and Objective are listed next.

-+ These three sections are always size Header 3 `### Introduction` and are always sections 1, 2, and 3 respectively.
++ These two sections are always size Header 3 `### Introduction` and are always sections 1 and 2, respectively.

 The lab Tasks (logical blocks of content) are next.